darshna22/CoroutinesBasic/README.md

  }

- Note: By default coroutine runs on main thread if you want to perform task on diff thread we can use withContext with below Dispatchers o Dispatchers.IO //works on DefaultDispatcher-worker-1 Thread o Dispatchers.Main //works on Main Thread o Dispatchers.Default //works on DefaultDispatcher-worker-1 Thread o Dispatchers.Unconfined //works on kotlinx.coroutines.DefaultExecutor Thread
+ Note: By default coroutine runs on main thread if you want to perform task on diff thread we can use withContext with below Dispatchers
+* Dispatchers.IO //works on DefaultDispatcher-worker-1 Thread
+* Dispatchers.Main //works on Main Thread
+* Dispatchers.Default //works on DefaultDispatcher-worker-1 Thread
+* Dispatchers.Unconfined //works on kotlinx.coroutines.DefaultExecutor Thread

 ## Exception Handling in coroutines
-o try-catch
+* try-catch
-o CoroutineExceptionHandler
+* CoroutineExceptionHandler